hound-eye/operation-sag/README.md

     linkedItems[] = {"Vest04", "rhsusf_opscore_mc_cover_pelt", "rhsusf_oakley_goggles_clr", "ItemMap", "ItemCompass", "ItemWatch", "TFAR_anprc152", "ItemGPS", "rhs_acc_tgpa", "Scot_EO_Vudu"};
     };
     ```
-3. Add custom role (optional)
+4. Add a **custom role** (optional)
-4. Apply the role to the soldier
+5. Apply the role to the soldier
-    In the Eden editor, on the soldier to whom you want add this inventory, add the following to its `init` field:
+    In the Eden editor, on the soldier to whom you want to add this inventory, add the following to its `init` field:
     ```
     [this, "HNDM_SL_AK"] call BIS_fnc_addRespawnInventory;
     ```